 I could even date the exact moment when I realized I was on a “real outing” with my eldest.
 I was ordering a crepe with him, then five-months-old, and we were waiting for my food to cook.
 As he was sitting on my lap, it dawned on me, “We’re hanging out!
 And just for fun!”

 6. That you won’t feel down and depressed

 One of the misconceptions about parenting is that feeling down and depressed won’t affect us.

 “I remember crying and feeling down during those post-partum months,” a co-worker admitted.
-Meanwhile, I was thinking, “That won’t happen to me.
-I’m a positive person—she must have some form of depression already.”
+Meanwhile, I was thinking, That won’t happen to me.
+I’m a positive person—she must be prone to feeling down and sad.

 7. That breastfeeding is easy